Medicare will never call you uninvited and ask you for personal or private information

 - Consumers should only provide their new Medicare numbers to their known doctors, insurers, pharmacists, and health care providers.

 Anyone with questions about the Medicare card transition can contact AARP Foundation ElderWatch by calling 800-222-4444 (Denver Metro Area 303-222-4444) or going online.

 AARP Foundation ElderWatch Colorado is a program with the Colorado Attorney General and AARP Foundation whose mission is to ensure that no older adults are left to suffer, alone and in silence, at the hands of those who exploit them.
 The program fights the financial exploitation of older Coloradans through education and outreach, data collection, and the providing of assistance.

-If you have been victimized by a tech support or other scam, or wish to report suspicious activity, you can file a report online.
-The Attorney General’s Office will NOT call you from 1-800-222-4444, but you can directly call that number to file a report.
+If you have been victimized by a Medicare card scam, or wish to report suspicious activity, you can file a report online here.